ComputerLars/The-Syntheticist-Papers/content/1syntheticsummit.md

 Visibly, **sadness** emerged as the dominant emotion, highlighting a collective sense of loss—perhaps mourning the perceived decline of human-driven governance.
 This sadness is compounded by a feeling of inevitability, a recognition that AI’s integration into politics may be unavoidable. **Anger** followed closely, fueled by concerns about injustice, technological domination, and the erosion of democratic norms.
 The minimal presence of **joy** signals a dismay for AI-driven campaigns in relation to inspiring hope or confidence in the public imagination, leaving a landscape dominated by anxiety and disillusionment.

-To gain insight into how AI perceives its own media coverage, we used GPT-3.5 to analyze from a whole article perspective.
+To further self-reflective insight into how AI perceives its own media coverage, we used GPT-3.5 to classify from a whole article perspective:

 <div style="text-align: center;">
   <img src="../images/image6.png" style="max-width: 100%; height: auto; display: block; margin: 0 auto; margin-bottom: 40px;">